PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 11:46:44
+Last updated: 2024-04-06 11:47:16
-Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby
+Random Quote: Ted: "[to Marshall, lying next to him] Marshall, are you still thinking about Lily?"Marshall: "Yeah."Ted: "Please stop!" - Ted Mosby